-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (priorityhealth.com/mapd24) or call Customer Service and ask for a Claim Reimbursement Form to be mailed or emailed to you.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (prioritymedicare.com) or call Customer Service and ask for a Claim Reimbursement Form to be mailed or emailed to you.